-- (a) Retain a tenure limit but increase the average term served by board members by extending the tenure limit from two three-year terms to two four-year terms. - (b) Invest in more board support including the establishment of a senior company secretary role to augment the existing provision of dedicated logistical/secretarial support for board members. - (c) Abandon extensive minutes for board meetings in favour of discussion summaries and a record of decisions and requests. - (d) Review the value of and need for the 'board list'. - (e) Reduce the volume of board papers by assigning all document appendices and 'for information' papers to a separate part of the existing secure internet site. - (f) Develop clearer and more extensive formal delegations to management and document these generally within a board governance charter (example attached as appendix (a)). - (g) Introduce payment for board members with the chairman paid at 2.5 times the amount paid to other directors.
-Explore numbers of around USD50,000 for board members and USD150,000 for the chairman. - (h) Assess whether any additional payment is justified for Committee Chairs as well as the consequential impacts for other ICANN community organisations.
+(a) Retain a tenure limit but increase the average term served by board members by extending the tenure limit from two three-year terms to two four-year terms.
+[NOTE: factual mistake, the present tenure limit is three terms of three years each] (b) Invest in more board support including the establishment of a senior company secretary role to augment the existing provision of dedicated logistical/secretarial support for board members. (c) Abandon extensive minutes for board meetings in favour of discussion summaries and a record of decisions and requests. (d) Review the value of and need for the 'board list'. (e) Reduce the volume of board papers by assigning all document appendices and 'for information' papers to a separate part of the existing secure internet site. (f) Develop clearer and more extensive formal delegations to management and document these generally within a board governance charter (example attached as appendix (a)). (g) Introduce payment for board members with the chairman paid at 2.5 times the amount paid to other directors.
+Explore numbers of around USD 50,000 for board members and USD 150,000 for the chairman. (h) Assess whether any additional payment is justified for Committee Chairs as well as the consequential impacts for other ICANN community organisations.